MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-firstline-workers-in-teams.md

 App setup policies let you customize Teams to highlight the apps that are most important for users in your organization.
 The apps set in a policy are pinned to the app bar&mdash;the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients&mdash;where users can quickly and easily access them.

-Teams includes a built-in FirstLineWorker app setup policy.
+Teams includes a built-in FirstLineWorker app setup policy that you can assign to firstline workers in your organization.
 By default, the policy includes the Activity, Shifts, Chat, and Calling apps.
-Assign the policy to firstline workers in your organization.

 To view the FirstLineWorker policy, in the left navigation of the Microsoft Teams & Skype for Business Admin Center, go to **Teams app** > **App setup policies**.